Cookies on this website

 About

-Humans are exceptionally social and understanding others' emotions as well as regulating one’s own emotions are foundational skills that children acquire and continuously build across development to successfully navigate the social world.
+Humans are exceptionally social beings.
+Understanding others' emotions as well as regulating one’s own emotions are foundational skills that children acquire and continuously build across development to successfully navigate the social world.
 Emotions are an important element of nonverbal communication, in particular at an early age before children acquire the vocabulary to express how they themselves feel and to understand how others feel.

 emotion

-The content of this website was created by the research team of the Social Foundations Lab and it is continuously updated as we incorporate feedback from parents and children.
+The content of this website was created by the research team of the Social Foundations Lab at the University of Oxford and it is continuously updated as we incorporate feedback from parents and children.

 News and updates